Minemetero/Hello-IPs/README.md

    - To block a device, select it from the table, choose a blocking method from the dropdown (seven options available), and specify a duration.
    - Click **"Block Selected Device"** to initiate the blocking process.

+## Packaging

+The scanner automatically resolves the location of its data files at runtime.
+When building a standalone executable with tools like Nuitka or PyInstaller, ensure the `data` directory is bundled next to the binary.
+The application uses an internal helper to locate `data/nmap-mac-prefixes.txt` relative to the executable, so no additional code changes are required.

 ## License

 This project is licensed under the [Apache License 2.0](LICENSE).
 All copyright remains with the author.
 The software is provided "AS IS" without warranties, and the user assumes full responsibility for any misuse or illegal activity arising from its use.